 Preheat the oven to 200C/180C Fan/Gas 6 and line a large roasting tin with kitchen foil.

-- Use a small knife to remove the rind from the gammon joint, leaving as much of the fat intact as possible.
-Score the fat in a diamond pattern, and push a clove into the centre of each ‘X’.
+Use a small knife to remove the rind from the gammon joint, leaving as much of the fat intact as possible.
+Score the fat in a diamond pattern, and push a clove into the center of each 'X'.

 Place the gammon into the foil-lined roasting tray, ensuring that the sides of the foil come halfway up the joint to contain any roasting juices.

 For the glaze, mix the honey and mustard together and brush half of it evenly over the gammon, including one side of the joint.
 Roast in the center of the oven for 10 minutes, then take the joint out and brush the top and remaining side with the rest of the glaze.
 Return the gammon to the oven for a further 10– 15 minutes, turning the tin so that the opposite side of the gammon faces the back of the oven.